This is the multi-page printable view of this section. Click here to print.

 Blueprint Overview

-When creating Cloud Functions, you can set the Blueprint to utilize the Runtime source code provided by Cloud Functions.
-Refer to the following for Blueprint items provided by Cloud Functions.
+When creating Cloud Functions, you can set a Blueprint to utilize the Runtime source code provided by Cloud Functions.
+Refer to the following for the Blueprint items provided by Cloud Functions.

 |---|---|---|